The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

 \begin{definition}[CBP] A \texttt{causal business process} is a process model in which inter-task relations among any of its tasks have a causal execution dependence. \end{definition} It is important to stress that the \texttt{directly-follows} relation (i.e., ordering on time) is fundamentally different from the \texttt{causal} \texttt{execution} \texttt{dependence} in the sense that $A \xrightarrow{c} B \Rightarrow A \rightarrow B$ but $A \rightarrow B \centernot\Rightarrow A \xrightarrow{c} B$.
 Furthermore, $A \rightarrow B \Rightarrow B \not\xrightarrow{c} A$, such that provided it is known that $B$ \texttt{directly-follows} $A$, the possible causal execution relation $B \xrightarrow{c} A$ is precluded.
 Thus, while the CBP view is complementary to the discovered BP view and cannot be inferred from it, we rely on its discovered \texttt{directly-follows} relations to narrow down the exploration space of the CBP.

-Contemporary tools for causal discovery, such as the LiNGAM algorithm, allow for a data-driven approach to reveal such causal execution dependencies under the aforementioned assumptions.
+Contemporary tools for \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD}, such as the LiNGAM algorithm, allow for a data-driven approach to reveal such causal execution dependencies under the aforementioned assumptions.
 Our particular focus in this work is on highlighting the discrepancies between the BP and the CBP with respect to the three causal patterns.
 Concretely, with respect to definition \ref{def:def1} we further define the three patterns as follows:

 \begin{definition}[$C \xleftarrow{c} A \xrightarrow{c} B$] A \texttt{confounding execution dependence} on $A$ is such that both the time task $B$ executes, and the time task $C$ executes, depend on the time the confounder task $A$ executes. \end{definition}